- Further Education

-Also, you can just withdraw from UCAS completely, either by contacting them by phone or using the Withdraw button on the UCAS Track system.
+Also, you can just withdraw from UCAS completely, either by contacting them by phone or using the Withdraw button on the application system.

 My results don’t look right – is it worth getting my papers remarked?

-Normally, the process below would operate, and you would need to be aware that there is a charge for getting your papers remarked, although sometimes your school will pay for this, so ask them first before writing any cheques.
+If you're thinking about getting your exam papers remarked, please be aware that there is a charge for this.
+Sometimes your school will pay for this, so ask them first before writing any cheques.

 You will be refunded the money if your grade changes, although it’s important to remember that your grades can go down as well as up.